cloudify-cosmo/cloudify-stage/README.md

 ### Package creation

 To create application package:
-1. Create production build by running: `npm run build`
+1. Create production build by running: `npm run build`.
 1. Pack all necessary files into archive by running: `npm run zip`.
 1. Application package will be in `stage.tar.gz` file in repository main directory.

 ### Package upload

 To upload the package to the remote Cloudify Manager:
-1. Define path to private SSH key to access Cloudify Manager: `export SSH_KEY_PATH=<PATH>`
+1. Define path to private SSH key to access Cloudify Manager: `export SSH_KEY_PATH=<PATH>`.
-1. Define Cloudify Manager IP adress: `export MANAGER_IP=<MANAGER_IP>`
+1. Define Cloudify Manager IP adress: `export MANAGER_IP=<MANAGER_IP>`.
-1. Upload package to the Cloudify Manager and restart UI services: `npm run upload`
+1. Upload package to the Cloudify Manager and restart UI services: `npm run upload`.
 1. Open browser and go to page `http://<MANAGER_IP>` to see if application is running.

 ### Package content